arindamsaha1507/QuorumSensing/README.md

-# Quorum Sensing and Resource Depletion
+# Resource Sustainability and Quorum Sensing

 What happens when a group of individuals decide amongst themselves to exploit a renewable resource?
 We try to address this question in the context of swarms of agents which make decisions on the basis of quorum sensing.